 How Much Does Window Installation Cost In Atlanta?

-The amount you'll spend on window installation or replacement will be influenced by several factors, including the number and size of the windows, how difficult your windows are to access or install, and the materials you choose.
-On average, homeowners in Atlanta spend around $280 per window*.
+Window installation and replacement costs are influenced by a number of factors, including the number and size of the windows, the materials you choose, and how difficult your windows are to access or install.
+On average, homeowners in Atlanta will spend about $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows

-Adding new energy-efficient windows can substantially enhance your home's comfort, value, noise reduction, appearance, and insulation.
-Signs that it's time to invest in new windows include the following:
+New, energy-efficient windows can greatly boost your home's value, appearance, noise reduction, insulation, and comfort.
+Obvious signs that it's time for window replacement include the following:

 How To Choose a Window Company